dasoe/ofxUltralight/README.md

-[openframeworks](https://openframeworks.cc/) 0.12.0 addon for ultralight-sdk-1.4-win [https://ultralig.ht/](https://ultralig.ht/).
+[openframeworks](https://openframeworks.cc/) 0.12. addon for Ultralight, an ultra-portable web-browser engine.

+---

+See [https://ultralig.ht](https://ultralig.ht) for licensing and more.

+Ultralight (C) 2024 Ultralight, Inc.

+Ultralight is a trademark of Ultralight, Inc.

+---

+Based on ultralight-sdk-1.4-win [https://ultralig.ht/](https://ultralig.ht/).
 See the branches for version for earlier versions.
-Ultralight (c) 2018 Ultralight, Inc. Ultralight is a trademark of Ultralight, Inc.

 ### About